Image via danieldervartanian.com

 — Quincy Massachusetts News by Quincy Quarry News – News, Opinion and Commentary.

-Barely more than a week after the installation of the new slate of city councillors were sworn into office, one of the mayor’s former super majority of obsequious vassals on the council has been appointed to a senior position in the Koch Maladministration which comes with a six-figure salary.
+Barely more than a week after the installation of the new slate of city councillors were sworn into office, one of the mayor’s former super majority of obsequious vassals on the council has been appointed to a senior position in the Koch Maladministration and which comes with a six-figure salary.

 The position?
 Director of Emergency Management.
 The department has but two employees — the director and an operations manager.